Cryptozoospermia or cryptospermia is a severe alteration of sperm concentration and, therefore, a cause of male infertility.

 One should note that men with cryptozoospermia have only a few sperm in the ejaculate.
 For this reason, measuring the specific number of sperms that can move progressively or have a normal shape is almost impossible.

 In order to evaluate the quality of a sperm sample, the most important test to carry out is a semen analysis or seminogram, which allows the sample to be examined both macroscopically and microscopically.

-If alterations were found in the different sperm parameters, your doctor may require you to do some additional tests, including a hormonal analysis, physical exploration, and/or even an ultrasound scan.
+If alterations are found in the different sperm parameters, your doctor may require you to do some additional tests, including a hormonal analysis, physical exploration, and/or even an ultrasound scan.
 The goal is to gather as much information as possible to find the cause of infertility.

-What follows are the most common tests performed to diagnose cryptozoospermia:
+Here are the most common tests performed to diagnose cryptozoospermia:

 Sperm counting chamber

 To determine the sperm count of a sperm sample, your doctor will examine the sample under the microscope aided by a counting chamber.
 Each chamber has a scored-in counting grid to make the sperm counting process easier.